Relintai/pandemonium_engine_docs/03_usage/02_2d/08_2d_sprite_animation.md

 ![](img/2d_animation_run_preview.gif)

-You can download the images here:
+You can download the images here: [run_animation.zip](files/run_animation.zip)
-:download:`run_animation.zip (files/run_animation.zip )`

 Unzip the images and place them in your project folder.
 Set up your scene tree with the following nodes:

 ![](img/2d_animation_tree1.png)

-Note:
- The root node could also be `Area2D` or
-          `RigidBody2D`.
-The animation will still be
-          made in the same way.
+Note: The root node could also be `Area2D` or `RigidBody2D`.
+The animation will still be made in the same way.
 Once the animation is completed, you can assign a shape to the CollisionShape2D.
-See `Physics Introduction ( doc_physics_introduction )` for more information.

 Now select the `AnimatedSprite` and in its *SpriteFrames* property, select "New SpriteFrames".